qarmin/czkawka/README.md

 ## Other apps
 There are many similar applications to Czkawka on the Internet, which do some things better and some things worse.
-- [DupeGuru](https://github.com/arsenetar/dupeguru) - A lot of options to customize
+- [DupeGuru](https://github.com/arsenetar/dupeguru) - A lot of options to customize, great photo compare tool
 - [FSlint](https://github.com/pixelb/fslint) - A little outdated, but still have some tools not available in Czkawka
 - [Fclones](https://github.com/pkolaczk/fclones) - One of the fastest tools to find duplicates, it is written also in Rust but only in CLI